-Rabbi Miriam Terlinchamp serves as the spiritual leader of Temple Sholom in Cincinnati, Ohio.
-Temple Sholom sets itself apart through dynamic, mission driven, groundbreaking initiatives.
-Most notable, is their pioneering approach to “sacred marketing,” which has released over 40 videos to a 400,000 person viewership that delivers Jewish content in innovative manners.
-Rabbi Terlinchamp serves as the current President of The Amos Project, the largest faith-based organizing body in Ohio.
-She is active in Ohio Organizing Collaborative, Economics of Compassion, and serves on several boards and committees within the Cincinnati Jewish community.
-Rabbi Terlinchamp received her masters degree in Hebrew Letters in 2008, and was ordained as a rabbi in 2010 at HUC-JIR, Los Angeles.
-She received her Bachelors degree in Philosophy of Religion and Studio art from Scripps College in Claremont, CA and received additional studio art training at the London Slade School of art.
-Previous to joining Temple Sholom, Rabbi Terlinchamp served as chaplain and at the Los Angeles County Men’s jail, the Los Angeles Home for the Aging, as a rabbinic fellow at Temple De Hirch Sinai in Seattle, WA and a national Kol Tzedek fellow for AJWS.
-Rabbi Terlinchamp and her husband have two young daughters.
+Rabbi Terlinchamp received her master’s degree in Hebrew Letters in 2008 and was ordained as a rabbi in 2010 at HUC-JIR, Los Angeles.
+She received her Bachelor’s degree in Philosophy of Religion and Studio Art from Scripps College in Claremont, CA and received additional studio art training at the London Slade School of Art.
+Previous to joining Temple Sholom, Rabbi Terlinchamp served as chaplain and at the Los Angeles County Men’s jail, the Los Angeles Home for the Aging, as a rabbinic fellow at Temple De Hirsch Sinai in Seattle, WA and a national Kol Tzedek fellow for AJWS.
+Rabbi Terlinchamp and her husband have two young daughters, Sienna and Magnolia.